OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/overview.rst

           will need to have the necessary compiler(s) installed on your system.
 See the *Developer Guide* installation instructions for :ref:`Windows <Windows>` for help installing Visual C++ 2008 and mingw32.

+.. note:: When developing a plugin for OpenMDAO, a plugin author should be wary of certain
+          conventions that will make the end product more available and installable to other users.
+Taking certain measures (like using plugin_quickstart to begin the process) will make things less painful later on.
+Never fear, if you have created a plugin without using plugin quickstart, we can still help you.
+And if you have multiple plugins that you would like to be able to install with one command, we can help with setting those up correctly as well.

+          Our plugin install command originally was written to work only with local plugins and with the OpenMDAO-Plugins account on github.
+As OpenMDAO's popularity has grown, new users are creating plugins, and would like the option to install all of the plugins they have written using our plugin install command.

 .. index:: Component plugin